 CINDY SHEEHAN: His sergeant said, "Sheehan, you don’t have to go," because my son was a mechanic.
 He was a Humvee mechanic.
 And Casey said, "Where my chief goes, I go."
 And he knew what had to be done.
 He died in his best friend’s arms in Iraq.
 I imagined it would have hurt if one of my kids was killed, but I never thought it would hurt this bad, especially someone so honest and brave as Casey, my son.

-When you haven’t been honest with us, when you and your advisors rushed us into this war, how do you think we felt when we heard the Senate report that said there was no link between Iraq and 9/11?
+When you haven’t been honest with us, when you and your advisers rushed us into this war, how do you think we felt when we heard the Senate report that said there was no link between Iraq and 9/11?

 PRESIDENT GEORGE W. BUSH: I, George Walker Bush, do solemnly swear that I will faithfully execute…

-AMY GOODMAN: After President Bush was reelected, Sheehan formed Gold Star Families for Peace with Celeste Zappala and other mothers.
+AMY GOODMAN: After President Bush was re-elected, Sheehan formed Gold Star Families for Peace with Celeste Zappala and other mothers.
 They traveled to Washington to protest President Bush’s inauguration.

-CINDY SHEEHAN: Well, yesterday I was with Celeste when we tried to get a meeting with our Secretary of Defense, and we’ve been trying for weeks.
+CINDY SHEEHAN: Well, yesterday I was with Celeste when we tried to get a meeting with our secretary of defense, and we’ve been trying for weeks.
 We’ve been emailing, writing, calling.
 They finally stopped taking our calls.
 And I just saw all these people today cheering for them and their policies.
 And I think if I had like $25 grand, I would probably have access to everybody in this administration, but I’ve paid a price that is priceless.
 You can’t put a price on what I’ve given to this country.
 I gave them my only — my oldest son — not my only son, but my oldest son, and they don’t even have the courtesy to reply to us to say, "No, we’re not going to meet with you," or, "You know, maybe later," or "Would you like to meet with another aide?"
 They don’t even have the courtesy to meet with Gold Star Families.

 AMY GOODMAN: Cindy Sheehan was ignored by the Bush administration and much of the corporate press.
 By August of 2005, she could no longer be silenced.
 Joined by a group of veterans and antiwar activists, Cindy Sheehan set up what became known as Camp Casey outside President Bush’s estate in Crawford, Texas.
-She said she would stay there until the President met with her so she could ask him a question: for what noble cause did my son die?
+She said she would stay there until the president met with her so she could ask him a question: For what noble cause did my son die?

 CINDY SHEEHAN: And if I have to stay out here all month in this heat, it’s not anything compared to what our soldiers are going through and what the people of Iraq are going through.